gara-z/gara-recipes/lent-bun-fastlagsbulle.md

 Serving:
 1. Pour the cream into a mixing bowl and add enough sugar to have it lightly sweetened.
 Whip the cream to soft peaks but hard enough to hold their shape and fill a piping bag (fitted with a star tip) with the cream.
-1. Generously swirl the cream on top the almond filling and around the top of the bun.
+1. Generously swirl the cream on top of the almond filling and around the top of the bun.
 1. Press the lid lightly and carefully onto the cream swirl.
 1. Using a fine-mesh tea strainer, dust the top of the assembled bun with powdered sugar and serve immediately.